GrimmReaper1O1/questionnaire_comercial/README.md

 The facebook page name is...
 Questionnaire, the website framework.

-Please be aware, i'm only one man, not a development team and this is meant to be a framework for you to alter and utilize to complete yourselves.
-I make every effort in the time available to do my best in the creation of this but I was trained via books and basically have to work everything out myself.
+Please be aware, i'm only one man, not a development team and this is meant to be a framework for you to alter and utilize to complete yourselves or use as is for some school system or not for profit.
+I make every effort in the time available to do my best in the creation of this but I was trained via books and basically have to work everything out myself; however, version 11 is a fairly formidable system for want of foreign keys in the database.

-Other than a few bugs and diagnostic messages version 10.9 is a pretty worthy adversary.
-It still doesn't have foreign keys and the deletion system will be updated when the foreign keys are established.
-Some checks need to be done on the length of things for verification, but if you delete the diagnostic messages and it's run on a local area network as it's supposed to be with it's own either express server, which would be free, or 2017 microsoft sql server it's basically good to go.
-There may require some css to be done.
-Otherwise the problems are simply asthetic.
-I will endeavor to finnish the project for you over the next few days.
+It does include a bug in the style creation page but otherwise is complete for use in public school systems.
+I have tested it to a small degree and am sure it is satisfactory.
+After I establish foreign keys and update the login page as well as the signin page to look better my work on this endeavor will be completed.
+I do, however, suggest it be altered to include a div in the background that doesn't move with scrolling to display an image that would otherwise be displayed via the background of the other div.
+I will endeavor to do this myself at some stage but not in the forseable future.
+Thankyou for your patience and please donate to either save the children or a charity of your choosing.
+I'm also fond of the red cross housing appeal.

-current required files are questionnaire_10.9.zip questionnaire.sql and vendor.zip
+current required files are questionnaire_11.zip questionnaire.sql and vendor.zip

 Introduction:
-The site is still incomplete in a mannor of ways but is functional enough to train people at this stage.
-No release will be made until it is up to scratch but with less work on your part you should be able to get it operational to your specifications.
+The site is but a stones throw from completion.
+Again it is a framework but is already good enough to run on a local network to train people.
+As a framework you are meant to finish any styling yourself including the login page and head page for your clients.
+In a short time I will do better in this endeavour.

 Please be aware.
 There is no point in choosing previous versions as these versions are the stepping stones to get to the latest version.
 The latest version is the version with the highest level of functionality and is most bug free.
 Hopefully, when I release the first release it will have no bugs at all.

-This site utilizes jQuery for its Javascript and PHP.
+This site utilizes jQuery for its Javascript and PHP as well as Microsoft SQL Sever as its database.
 Be sure to download the questionnaire.sql file to fill your database with tables although at this point foreign keys have not been established.

-Questionnaire is an e-learning site which is under development.
-A release will be made at some stage but this repository does not currently include a finished product.
-Questionnaire is meant to be but a framework to be completed by individuals who know the propper way to accomplish the development of a site in order to make it safe and fesible for others to work on.
+Questionnaire is an e-learning site which is almost finished in its development.
+The final release will have final which will mark it as a finished framework.
+Please remember that Questionnaire is meant to be but a framework to be completed by individuals who know the propper way to accomplish the development of a site in order to make it safe and fesible for others to work on.
-The site was not developed with others working on it in mind.
-There are no comments and the code is not properly indented as I do not require indented code.
-That said the first release will function properly and have as styling sytem that can alter the style of the pages, but that is all.
+There are no comments and the code is not necessarily properly indented as I do not require indented code.
+That said the first release will function properly and have as styling sytem that can alterthe style of the pages, but that is all.
 My only aim is to make the development of a site cheaper for those who could afford less than others, thus as a developer or development team you must keep this in mind.

 Disclaimer: